orsinium/blog/content/posts/go/safe-api.md

 ## Generics

 Generics are great for writing clean and safe packages.
-The main application for it is to establish relation between variables used by different methods or parameters of the same function.
-For example, here is a type safe version of [sync.Pool](https://pkg.go.dev/sync#Pool):
+The main application for it is to establish a relation between variables used by different methods or parameters of the same function.
+For example, here is a type-safe version of [sync.Pool](https://pkg.go.dev/sync#Pool):

 ```go
 type Pool[T any] struct {